mayurwarungase11/devops-knowledge-hub/linux/linux-interview-questions.md

 ### 5. User Applications

 Finally, at the top are the **User Applications**.
-These are programs installed by users to perform specific tasks.

-Some common examples are:
-- Docker
-- Jenkins
-- Git
-- Nginx
-- VS Code
-- Firefox
+These are the applications we use every day, such as Docker, Jenkins, Git, Nginx, VS Code, and Firefox.
+Whenever these applications need system resources, they communicate through the lower layers instead of interacting directly with the hardware.

 ---